Observation of topological phase with critical localization in a quasi-periodic lattice

 \widetext

 \makeatletter {S\arabic{equation}} {S\arabic{figure}} [1]{[S#1]} [1]{S#1}

 \makeatletter {S\arabic{equation}} {S\arabic{figure}} [1]{#1}

-In the Supplemental Information, we provide details for the experimental setup, features of edge states, theoretical analysis of topological number and localization length, details on the calculation of mean chiral displacement, and interaction effects.
+In this Supplemental Material, we provide details for the experimental setup, derivation of the full and effective Hamiltonians, features of the edge states, theoretical analysis of topological number and localization length, details on the calculation of mean chiral displacement, additional experimental data supporting the critically localized phase, and interaction effects.